balanced/billy/docs/source/getting_started.rst

         "updated_at": "2013-10-02T05:29:43.953987"
     }

-Currently, there is no easy way to retrive or reset the API key, so please do not lost it.
+Currently, there is no easy way to Retrieve or reset the API key, so please do not lost it.
 If you lost it, you can only contact the administrator to get it back.